 Instead, change air filters regularly to improve office air circulation.
 This can help to extract and eliminate the majority of airborne contaminants.
 Clean the ducts professionally on a three-to-five-year cycle.

 Beauty products and cleaning supplies

 Make your office an allergy-free zone by auditing it for irritants and contaminants.
-Clean your air ducts, offer free antihistamines, and replace allergenic cleaning products.
+Get your air ducts cleaned by a company that specializes in commercial HVAC services, and replace all allergenic cleaning products.